karimodm/notejam/terraform/README.md

 **Reason 2**: We want to deploy our application in several regions, let's say, `ap-northeast-1` a.k.a Tokyo and `ap-southeast-1` a.k.a Singapore.
 IAM role are global configuration which only needs to be executed one time.

 **Reason 3**: For application versioning, we usually only change Docker tag version or instance's launch configuration.
-Therefore, we separate we keep application-specific pieces of the infrastructure in a dedicated 'app' tier.
+Therefore, we keep application-specific pieces of the infrastructure in a dedicated 'app' tier.

 ## Deployment steps